lets-try-solar/enverbridge/README.md

   - id: keep it empty (the script will collect the stationID from the envertec portal automatically)
   - dbcon: IP of your InfluxDB host
   - database: InfluxDB database name
+  - mqttswitch: switch if mqtt should be used (y for yes and n for no)
+  - mqttbroker: MQTT broker IP
+  - mqttport: MQTT broker port
   - influxtag: Influx tag for the metrics
   - username: The email address you are using to login to the Envertec portal
   - password: The password which you use on the Envertec portal